Preparing For Your Stay

 Our medical director is board-certified in internal medicine with extensive experience in rehabilitation medicine.
 New patients are seen by a physician within 24 hours of admission.
 All patients are seen by a physician at least three days per week with 24/7 physician availability.

 Our medical director works with a team of rehabilitation trained therapists (physical, occupational, and speech) to provide a minimum of three hours of therapy per day five days per week.
 Our treatment team also includes registered nurses, certified nursing assistants, a case manager, asocial worker, a dietary manager, and other services as needed.

-When coming to the hospital patients should bring a complete list of your regular home medications and/or your regular home medications in the bottle that you received from your pharmacy.
+When coming to the hospital, patients should bring a complete list of your regular home medications and/or your regular home medications in the bottle that you received from your pharmacy.
 This is important to help our staff ensure that you are consistently receiving the correct dosage and type of medicine that your doctor prescribed.
 This will also help us coordinate your medication plan and prescriptions needs when you discharge from the rehabilitation hospital.

-State and Federal safety requirements do not allow personal elecrical appliances to be used in the hospital.
+State and federal safety requirements do not allow personal electrical appliances to be used in the hospital.
 However, cell phones and cell phone chargers are permitted.

 Clothing and Laundry

 The patient will be participating in therapy programs and activity groups and will need loose, comfortable clothing along with a pair of comfortable shoes with non-skid sturdy soles and daytime wear.
 Pants/slacks are advised for exercise and activities in therapy.
 Six to seven changes of clothes are recommended.
 Families will be responsible for doing your laundry at home.

 - Exercise clothing